bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 3: Thursday, January 11, 2018

+**Today's Progress**:  Walked for 30 minutes on the treadmill.

+**Thoughts**:  I walked this afternoon instead of in the morning.
+I think i like walking in the morning better.

 ### Day 2: Wednesday, January 10, 2018

 **Today's Progress**:  Walked for 30 minutes on the treadmill.